PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 As for the problem of not being able to accept the same mission or taking missions away from each other: This is a problem that is only present under the conditions that every mission can only be accepted once.
 Mike describes two solutions: (1) Either not allowing the other players to get the mission, which would result in the need to have extra missions for each player, which he describes as a very bad solution.
 Or (2) only allowing the main player to get missions with all the other players following him in a party, as it is done in many "isometric" rpgs.
 But obviously there is a third solution, as it is done in many MMORPGs: (3) Just isolating the story and missions of each player from each other and enabling them to accept and solve the missions either independently from the other players *or* in a party (of e.g. two).
 In order for the players to not be in the way of each other by doing so, while still being in the same world, it would be needed to e.g. prevent the acceptance of a mission as long as another player or party of players are currently doing the mission.
 In consequence this would result in e.g. a scenario like this: Two players are accepting a mission to find the mages apprentice in the troll canyon.
 When the mission is solved (while the other players did something else), the same mission can be accepted by the third player which may or may not form another party with the fourth and/or fifth player, upon which the apprentice is spawned again and so on.
 It works.
 But it is the worst solution of all.

-But I will argue that all of this is irrelevant.
-It looks at the problem from a wrong perspective.
+But I will argue that all of this is irrelevant, looking at the problem from a wrong perspective.

-In his answers, Mike gives the impression as if in the multiplayer there would be up to 5 players which are all on the same level, all convicted together, all without a guild and class and then developing their character at will.
+In his answers Mike gives the impression as if in the multiplayer there would be up to 5 players which are all on the same level, all convicted together, all without a guild and class and then developing their character at will.

 This approach is *of course* in conflict with the story.
 If the story is supposed to be believable, every character has to play a different role, have its own background story and so forth.
 It cannot be the same character (just looking differently) that is played by five players.
-It must be as it is in any good story-coop, where there are two separate characters to be played.
+It must be as it is in any good story-coop, where there are separate characters to be played.
 Never would or should a character say the same as another character or be told the same by NPCs as another character.
 The first solution, that Mike describes as very bad, is the only reasonable one.
 It is the only one that is in accordance with the design principles and the idea of a storydriven immersive sim rpg.

 And the story offered such individual characters: The five playable multiplayer characters should be the nameless hero and the four friends: